jlvFlores/Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Description of 1-3 key features in the application.

 - A static header
 - A container with a headline section